Megget Reservoir: Cramalt Tower

 The site of Cramalt or Cramald tower or castle was covered by the water of the reservoir.
 The excavated foundations have been reconstructed near the shoreline of the reservoir.

 Cramalt Tower was used by James V when he came to hunt deer in the area in September 1529.
 In June 1532 he brought a relatively small company of 300 followers.
-His masons worked on the building in 1533.
+His masons worked on the building in 1533 and in 1534 a baker called Thomas Lyon constructed an oven.
 There were two towers.
 When James V came to hunt in September 1538 his servant John Tennent brought bedding from Linlithgow Palace and Malcolm Gourlay brought tents stored at Holyrood Palace for his company.
 His men were equipped with staffs and halberds.
 The castle belonged to Lord Hay of Yester.

 A later 16th-century chronicle by Robert Lindsay of Pitscottie describes James V hunting at Meggetland in June 1528 (but really July 1530) with 12,000 courtiers and followers.
 After hunting in the region he caught the outlaw Johnnie Armstrong.
 The royal itinerary and the visit to Cramalt was recorded in the king's household book.
 James V visited again in September 1538, but his wife Mary of Guise decided to stay at Linlithgow Palace.

 Mary, Queen of Scots and Lord Darnley stayed for few days in August 1566 while hunting in Meggetland.
+The Earls of Bothwell, Murray, and Mar accompanied them.
 While Mary was at the castle she wrote invitations to the baptism of Prince James to be held at Stirling Castle.
-They found little sport, and Mary issued a proclamation that no one should shoot deer with handguns or bows.
+They found little sport, and Mary issued a proclamation from Rodono that no one should shoot deer with handguns or bows.